If you are a parent of a special needs child, then by now you have realized that nothing fully prepares you for this unique journey.

 If your child has special needs and displays behaviors that may be related to a vision condition, schedule a comprehensive eye exam of both their vision and visual skills.

-A diagnosis and treatment program can help to improve your child’s quality of vision, and provide them with clear and comfortable vision.
+A proper diagnosis and treatment program can help to improve your child’s quality of vision— providing them with clear and comfortable vision for improved quality of life.